 How Long After a Tooth Extraction Can You Eat Normally?

 Usually, after 48 hours, the blood clot will have fully formed to protect the extraction site.
 At this point, you can begin to add firmer foods back into your diet while avoiding chewing in the area of the extraction.
-So the big question is: what can you eat after having a tooth extraction?
 We answer the most common questions below.

 How long until you can eat bread?